Mesillat Yesharim: Aim of the work

 Within each step, Luzzatto explains the step itself, its elements, how it can be acquired, and what might detract from its acquisition.
-For example: Watchfulness can be acquired by setting aside time for introspection, and acquiring watchfulness can be impaired by excessive mundane responsibilities, wrong company or a cynical stance in life.
-The same pattern is used for every single one of the traits mentioned.
+For example, Watchfulness can be acquired by setting aside time for introspection, but it can be impaired by excessive mundane responsibilities, bad company, or a cynical stance in life.
+The same pattern is used for every trait mentioned.

 Luzzatto's expressed goal is to condition the reader to accept a disciplined approach to "restrain animal instincts" and encourage "the divine spark in every human into a bright, warming flame", according to Trude Weiss-Rosmarin.

 Outline

-Mesillat Yesharim is divided into 26 chapters, over which Luzzatoo explains the ethical and religious duties commanded in the Torah and elaborated by the Sages.
+Mesillat Yesharim is divided into 26 chapters, over which Luzzatto explains the ethical and religious duties commanded in the Torah and elaborated by the Sages.